Our practices flow from our foundational principles, and the many examples we see in the New Testament of what the early church emphasized.

 - Others are more important than I am

-- One Anothers – Scripture commands us to be devoted to one another, love one another, accept one another, admonish one another, encourage one another, serve one another, bear one another’s burdens, etc.(Rom 12:10, 13:8, 15:7, 15:14; 1 Thes 5:11; Gal 5:13, 6:2, etc.).
+We’re serious about the one-anothers – Scripture commands us to be devoted to one another, love one another, accept one another, admonish one another, encourage one another, serve one another, bear one another’s burdens, etc.(Rom 12:10, 13:8, 15:7, 15:14; 1 Thes 5:11; Gal 5:13, 6:2, etc.).
 During the week, we therefore encourage each family to be in close association with the others through various means such as phone, email and personal association in order to follow these commands.
-Various resources are shared.
-Otherwise, we are not really a connected, caring family, just “Sunday Christians.”
-We practice and promote separation from defiling influences (1 Cor.
-15:33; 2 Tim.
-2:22, 1 Pet 2:11) and encourage our families to hold each other accountable to the call to holiness (Mark 12:28-31, 1 Peter 2:1-10), while being mindful of our own condition (Gal 6:1, 1 Pet 3:15).
+We are not just “Sunday Christians.”
 In order to maintain the purity of the church, we follow the steps of restoration/discipline outlined in Matthew 18:15-18 (and overseen by the elders) when necessary, always respecting the authority structure of the family unit and keeping within the proper jurisdiction.

-- Family Reformation – We will equip families by: becoming a standard bearer of the marriage covenant; equipping fathers for spiritual leadership; encouraging and training for Biblical manhood and womanhood; providing resources and relationships to single parents and their children (Gen 1-3; Deut 6:4-9; Prov 1-31; Eph 5:21-6:4; 1 Tim 1-5; 1 Peter 3:1-7).
+We build up our families – We equip families by: becoming a standard bearer of the marriage covenant; equipping heads of household for spiritual leadership; encouraging and training for Biblical manhood and womanhood; providing resources and relationships to single parents and their children (Gen 1-3; Deut 6:4-9; Prov 1-31; Eph 5:21-6:4; 1 Tim 1-5; 1 Peter 3:1-7).

-- Like-minded Interdependence – Our assembly exercises interdependence and mutual accountability and fellowship with other like-minded believers and assemblies.
-I.e. we do not have any hierarchy of churches – we only have one Head, our Lord Jesus Christ – yet we are ready to consider the input and admonitions of those who share our principles in general, and especially that of Sola Scriptura.
+We’re independent but value relationships with local believers outside our body – We do not have any hierarchy of churches over us – we only have one Head, our Lord Jesus Christ – yet we are ready to consider the input and admonitions of those who share our principles.
 If we are dealing with difficult situations, we will seek input from those through whom God has demonstrated to be faithful as the church at Antioch did over the issue of circumcision in Acts 15 .
 We are ready to share what the Lord has taught us and encourage others in the restoration of biblical churches and homes, and work side by side with others to follow God’s call to His church on this earth.

 - No Paid Full-Time Staff – We certainly believe there is freedom to pay those who faithfully serve among us and biblical examples of the same (1 Tim 5:17-18).
 We have found that some modern churches elevate paid staff (which is not required by Scripture) as a priority over other commands of Scripture (such as caring for the fatherless & widows).
 Some modern churches tend to rely too heavily on paid staff to provide spiritual food to families rather than expecting men to both lead their families and participate in corporate praise & worship.
 Therefore we will refrain from paying elders or administrative staff for anything other than reimbursement of legitimate expenses and small stipends until we have firmly established the opposite patterns (caring well for fatherless and widows and men actively participating in corporate praise and worship).
 Offerings can be designated as gifts to the elders, which the deacons will distribute as they deem appropriate.
 After eleven years, we believe we have firmly established this pattern, and we often discuss whether providing funds to make it easier to provide for overseers and teachers is something we should do.
 One of the key issues for us is that we do not believe we should be “filling a position” but rather “supporting someone who is clearly qualified and ministering (or prepared to minister) in a way we want to encourage by lightening their financial burden”.